1. Home

 Visitation Information

-Walker County AL Jail & Work Release - FAQs
+Visiting an Inmate at Walker County AL Jail & Work Release

 County jails and work release programs serve different roles in the correctional system but often operate within the same jurisdiction.
 County jails house pretrial detainees, sentenced individuals serving short-term sentences, and inmates awaiting transfer to state facilities.
 Work release programs allow eligible inmates to work in the community while returning to the jail or a designated facility outside of working hours.
 These programs aim to promote rehabilitation, financial responsibility, and reintegration into society.